-Much of this low score is due to the isolation and anxieties of the current pandemic.
-Although there are still grim months ahead, the kickoff of a Covid-19 vaccination program brings about hope for brighter days where you can more safely re-engage in your cherished activities.
-But will that bring a return to happiness?
+The significant decline in happiness began with the pandemic but our environment today is not much better.
+Many people hope for brighter days.
+But will better times bring about a return to happiness?
 For many, it certainly will, at least initially.
 But the science of happiness tells us sustained happiness requires more than an external event.

 So, what goals and activities can lead to sustained happiness?

 Tal Ben-Shahar, a Harvard professor, became interested in happiness when his lifelong dream of winning an athletic championship failed to produce lasting happiness.
 So, he introduced a course at Harvard covering the topic.
 Not surprisingly, it quickly became the University’s most popular course.
 In his book “Happier”, Ben-Shahar presents four different approaches to life that can have varying impacts on happiness, represented by four archetypes:

 Have you fallen into one or more of the above archetypes during your life?
 Record your daily activities and evaluate them according to how pleasurable and meaningful they are.
 Based on your findings, establish short-term and long-term goals designed to bring about pleasure and a sense of meaningful activities that lead you to the happiness archetype.